jeg6835/LinkOpener/README.md

 Project Premise: Very short and simple program that automatically goes through random screenshots links on https://prnt.sc/ .
 This website is an extremely popular tool that allows for easy screenshots and sharing of screenshots online.
-Many people that use this tool forget a link is created at moment of screen shot, thus possibly compromising the screenshot data.
-This tools allows one to navigate these photos at random and reveal some of this compromised screenshots for entertainment.
+Many people that use this tool forget a link is created at moment of screen shot, thus possibly revealing interesting the screenshot data.
+This tools allows one to navigate these photos at random and reveal some of these screenshots for entertainment.